thenadz/document-gallery/README.txt

 add, remove, or even re-order which methods are used to generate a thumbnail for a given attachment.

-The value being filtered is an associative array with keys equal to a string containing all supported file extensions, separated by a vertical bar (|) and values equal to [callables](http://www.php.net/manual/en/language.types.callable.php) which take an attachment ID and a page number as arguments.
+The value being filtered is an associative array with keys equal to a regular expression matching all file extensions supported by the generator and values equal to [callables](http://www.php.net/manual/en/language.types.callable.php) which take an **attachment ID** and a **file page number** as arguments.

 The callable given should return false if thumbnail generation fails or a system path to a **temporary** copy of the generated image if generation